-As an international, once you get past the most obvious things that differ from what you are used to, you start to develop a kind of sixth sense when it comes to detecting strange stuff that goes on around you — and let me tell you, it’s fun!
+As an international, once you get past the most obvious things that differ from what you‘re used to, you start to develop a sixth sense when it comes to detecting strange stuff that goes on around you — and let me tell you, it’s fun!

 1. Schoolbags on flagpoles

-A couple of months ago, I kept running into schoolbags on flagpoles in random houses all over and I couldn’t help but wonder what it meant.
+A couple of months ago, I kept running into schoolbags on flagpoles in random houses and I couldn’t help but wonder what it meant.

 It represents throwing their bag out the window, quite literally, because it’s no longer needed.
 Very oddly cute!